 A lack of formal and structured accountability mechanisms is a substantial barrier for many organizations.
 A lack of strong accountability mechanisms often works against the goal of getting line management to accept and fully execute their safety responsibilities.
-Barriers related to this include:
+Issues related to this include:

-- Safety being MIA from position descriptions, performance reviews, salary and bonus allocation systems, and promotion reviews processes - > Safety performance having "minimal weight" within above

-- Management accountability being all talk and no action - Underperforming managers and supervisors not being challenged
+- Safety is MIA from position descriptions, performance reviews, salary and bonus allocation systems, and promotion review processes - Safety has "minimal weight" within above - Management accountability is all talk and no action - Underperforming managers and supervisors are not challenged